Noise Integrated Routing System (NIRS) Version 6.1

-NIRS was first developed in 1998 and is currently the FAA's standard regional noise model, which efficiently addresses the large scale requirements of modeling aircraft noise effects over multi-state regions.
-Current capabilities provided by NIRS are:
+NIRS was first developed in 1998 and efficiently addressed the large scale requirements of modeling aircraft noise effects over multi-state regions.
+In March 2012, NIRS was replaced by AEDT version 2a for analysis of air traffic airspace and procedure actions.
+Capabilities provided by NIRS are:

 NIRS functions and provides familiar menu options.
 It is intended to have the same look and feel as other window-oriented applications.
 The main window provides the interface to all of the NIRS programs that:

 - Provide error checking of all inputs and outputs;

 - Enable the user to analyze impacts and trace their causes; and

 - Format the output for reports and graphics that may be used in applications such as Microsoft Word, Microsoft Excel and Microsoft PowerPoint.

 NIRS applications are organized as projects.
 A NIRS project contains all of the input files, output files, reports, and graphics necessary to complete the noise analysis.
 NIRS utilizes the following inputs:

 - Population Census Data